-So how has the device that made tablets a thing changed since it was first announced 9 years ago?
+So how has the device that made tablets a thing changed since it was first announced over a decade ago?
 We look back at the history of the iPad.

 Apple iPad (2010)

 Announced in January 2010, the original iPad offered an aluminium build with square edges - much like what we see on the current iPad Pro, though the new models are much slimmer.
 It came with an 9.7-inch display, measured around 13mm thick and weighed around 680g.